Hong Kong protester beaten in grounds of China embassy ‘fears for his family’

 “I held onto the gates where I was kicked and punched I could not hold on for long,” he said.

 “It was then my hair was pulled and I felt punches and kicks from several men.
-Other protestors were trying to get me out of this situation but to no avail.
+Other protesters were trying to get me out of this situation but to no avail.

 “The attack stopped when a man who turned out to be a uniformed officer from the Greater Manchester Police pulled me outside the gates.”